loopalu/Slack-Notifier-Plugin/README.md

 ## Done

 <ul>
-	<li>Plugin listens to Gradle events sent from Gradle system window and sends the output to a Slack channel.</li>
+	<li>Plugin listens to Gradle build and test run events sent from Gradle system window and sends the output to a Slack channel.</li>
     <li>Plugin is configurable from IDE settings.</li>
 </ul>